 The Chicago Park District is a municipal pioneer in offering recreation programs for people with disabilities.
 Starting in 1965, the Chicago Park District began training park employees on ways to better serve people with disabilities.
 In 1968, the Chicago Park District became the birth place of the Special Olympics, an organization that now serves athletes with intellectual disabilities in over 170 countries worldwide.

 Since then, the park district has expanded its services for individuals with disabilities.
 With 21 specialty locations serving individuals with intellectual disabilities, three specialty locations serving individuals with a primary physical or visual impairment and two specialty locations serving individuals who are deaf or hard-of-hearing, we strive to meet the recreational needs of all individuals with disabilities in the City of Chicago.

-The Chicago Park District Special Recreation program currently offers specialty programs serving the following populations (please click on the program title to visit that department's webpage):
+The Chicago Park District Special Recreation program currently offers specialty programs serving the following populations.
+Click on the program title to visit the department's webpage:

 The Chicago Park District Special Recreation program welcomes all individuals with disabilities.
 Come and join the fun!